maartaud/maartaud.github.io/_posts/2024-04-08-associated-precipitation.md

 ---
 layout: post
-title: "The role of cyclones and fronts for the Southern Hemisphere distribution of precipitation"
+title: "Precipitation associated with extratropical cyclones"
-subtitle:
+subtitle: The role of cyclones and fronts for the precipitation distribution in Southern Hemisphere
 full-width: false
 #gh-repo: daattali/beautiful-jekyll
 #gh-badge: [star, fork, follow]